 You’ll see the Quick ball has already been enabled and sits on the right edge of your screen.
 You can tap on it to unfold the options it hides.
 By default it has the Android navigation buttons, a settings button to access app settings, and a notification button to pull down the notification shade.

-These can be changes if you so choose.
+These can be changed if you so choose.
 If you already have a device with a navigation bar at the bottom, you would probably not want the same navigation buttons again.
 You can switch these for other actions like switching on the torch, launching the camera, etc.

 You may also set them to launch apps and shortcuts that you want.
 To do this simply tap on the desired entry in the Zone AssistiveTouch app.
 For instance, if you would like to change the home button, tap on the Home button entry and select an Action, App or Shortcut from the available list.

-It also offers customizing the appearance of the UI to some extent which is not much but it is something.
+It also offers to customize the appearance of the UI to some extent which is not much but it is something.
 You can change the size of the Quick ball and adjust its transparency.
 The default size should be quite okay for most people.
 Beyond that, you can also adjust the swipe sensitivity.
 I would recommend disabling the Show top Menu-bar option.
 The top Menu bar does nothing but simply and unnecessarily clutter the UI.

 Once it’s all said and done, you can exit the app and enjoy the new feature.